 Fortunately, Virginia law does allow you to recover compensation if you or a loved one was involved in a crash.
 To learn more about your rights, please contact Hampton Injury Law PLC to set up a case evaluation with a Gloucester car accident attorney.
-You can also read on for some important information on how these cases work.
+You can also read on for some vital information on how these cases work.

 Most car accidents are caused by careless, irresponsible acts.
-In the legal field, the term is negligence and it comes in many forms, such as:
+In the legal field, the term is negligence, and it comes in many forms, such as:

 Under most circumstances, you will not directly sue the responsible driver.
 Motorists are required by law to carry liability insurance, which protects victims of auto accidents.
-Insurance companies can be difficult to deal with on a claim.
+Insurance companies can be challenging to deal with on a claim.
 Often, their employees will blame the incident on you or contest the severity of your injuries.
 At times, you may need to take the matter to court to obtain fair, reasonable monetary damages.

 Whether you are filing a claim with an insurance company or pursuing your rights in court, a personal injury lawyer will aggressively fight for your rights to ensure you get the compensation you deserve.

 There are many types of compensation available if you were injured in a motor vehicle accident.
 Some are “special,” that is economic in nature, which means that you can prove them through documentary evidence.
 Examples are medical expenses and lost wages.
 Other monetary damages are subjective and personal to your experience.
 These “general” non-economic damages may include: